2023 LEN U23 SWIMMING CHAMPIONSHIPS

 - European Junior Record: 1:42.97, David Popovici (ROU) – 2022

-Sammon held onto silver in 1:47.27, the second-fastest swim of his career behind his 1:46.83 PB set at U.S. Nationals, while Shackell picked up bronze in 1:47.35, just six one-hundredths shy of his best time.
+Sammon held onto silver in 1:47.27, the second-fastest swim of his career behind his personal-best 1:46.83 from U.S. Nationals, while Shackell picked up bronze in 1:47.35, just six one-hundredths shy of his best time.

 France’s Yann Le Goff (1:47.85) and Israel’s Eytan Ben Shitrit (1:48.01) were the European silver and bronze medalists, placing fourth and fifth overall respectively.